-In 2011 I earned a Masters Degree in Composition from the Aaron Copland Music School which resulted in the release of A Gambler’s Hand, a suite of pieces for amplified string quartet and drums, largely composed but with improvisational sections (third stream uniting jazz and classical forms and approaches), inspired equally by the great string quartet tradition (Beethoven and Bartok in particular).
+In 2010, a Master's Degree in Composition was earned from the Aaron Copland Music School.
+This achievement led to the release of A Gambler's Hand, a suite of pieces for amplified string quartet and drums.
+The work was primarily composed, but incorporated improvisational sections that merged jazz and classical forms influenced by Beethoven and Bartok being particularly influential.